 Specific course information including objectives, information on continuing education credits, course brochure and location are available by clicking on the course brochure.

 For questions or to request additional information, email Brittni Prosdocimo at email@example.com or call 412-623-3671.

 The following five courses make up the Foundations to Practice in Oncology series:

 It is strongly recommended that UPMC staff who are required to take the Comprehensive Chemotherapy and Biological Therapies Course take these five courses as a prerequisite.
 All others may take individual courses of choice.

 This one-day course provides a general overview of cancer, the disease process, treatments, symptom management, and its impact on patients and families.
 It is intended to enhance the practice of both health care professionals and ancillary staff who care for cancer patients in hospitals, ambulatory care, home care, hospice, extended care, or rehabilitation settings.

-This four-day course is designed to address needs of nursing, pharmacy and other professionals in relation to chemotherapy and biological therapies.
+This four-day course is designed to address needs of nursing, pharmacy, advanced practice providers, and other professionals in relation to antineoplastic therapies and immunotherapies.
 It includes information on current pharmacotherapy, safe handling, administration of anticancer agents, and various issues concerning the management of patients receiving cancer therapy.

 This two-day course addresses the individual and joint needs of nursing, pharmacy, and other professions in relation to stem cell transplantation.
 It includes information on current transplantation issues such as patient work-up, disease process, and patient care and management.
 Topics include types of transplants, mobilization, preparative regimens, growth factors, the role of total body irradiation, transfusion issues, graft vs. host disease, veno-occlusive disease, and other transplant related topics.